devilkun/ext-collections/README.md

 extension=collections.so
 ```

+Building on Windows is not as convenient, however, pre-built binaries for Windows are provided in the [releases](https://github.com/CismonX/ext-collections/releases).
+If you want to build it yourself, follow the [official PHP wiki](https://wiki.php.net/internals/windows/stepbystepbuild_sdk_2).

-### 2.2 API reference
+### 2.2 API Reference

-See [stubs](stubs/) directory for signature of all classes and methods of this extension, with PHPDoc.
+See [stubs](stubs/) directory for signatures of all classes and methods of this extension, with PHPDoc.
 They can also serve as IDE helper.

-### 2.3 PHP-style access
+### 2.3 PHP-style Access

 The `Collection` class implements `ArrayAccess` and `Countable` interface internally, you can treat an instance of `Collection` as an `ArrayObject`.

 * The `isset()`, `unset()` keywords can be used on elements of `Collection`.
-* Elements can be accessed via property and bracket expression.
+* Elements can be accessed via property or bracket expression.
 * `empty()`, `count()` can be used on instance of `Collection`.
 * Elements can be traversed via `foreach()` keyword.